quxiaofeng/imreadeval/README.md

-`imreadeval` is a package to evaluate the performance of various python `imread` functions and packages.
+`imreadeval` is a package to evaluate the performance of various python `imread` functions from different packages.

 ## Install